-There is bellman available for assistance with luggage at check in and check out.
+There is a bellman available for assistance with luggage at check-in and check out.
 This can be extremely helpful if you are on the 3rd or 4th floors.
 There are no elevators on the property.

 Luggage storage is also available.

 If you are taking the Amtrak the Glacier Park Lodge has complimentary transfers to and from East Glacier Park Amtrak Station.

 Safe deposit boxes are available for complimentary use at the front desk.

 Make sure and hold onto your keys!
 The hotel uses metal keys and there is a $10 replacement fee if one is lost.

 There is a concierge located in the main lobby that can help with hiking recommendations, travel tips, maps, and directions.
 They can also assist in booking activities in the area including Red Bus Tours, whitewater rafting, and more.

 The outdoor swimming pool is located behind the main building.
 The pool being open is weather dependent and is normally open from July to August.
 There are towels available poolside.
 Pool hours are normally from 10 am to 9 pm.